Kitware/SMTK/doc/userguide/overview.rst

 * The **resource** system holds a set of base classes used by the systems below to provide basic provenance information about versions of data on disk.
-  Each file is a *resource*, which may hold a collection of *resource components*;
+  Each file is a *resource*, which may hold a resource of *resource components*;
   the *resource manager* assembles resources together for processing into a simulation input.
 * The **attribute** system, which provides a way to specify how information should be organized for scientific and engineering workflows, accept that information from users, and ensure that it is consistent with the specification.
-* The **model** system, which provides geometric modeling and allows you to tie information from the attribute collection to geometric entities (e.g., assign boundary conditions in the attribute collection to particular boundaries on a CAD model).
+* The **model** system, which provides geometric modeling and allows you to tie information from the attribute resource to geometric entities (e.g., assign boundary conditions in the attribute resource to particular boundaries on a CAD model).
 * The **mesh** system, which can manipulate meshes of geometric models; it provides a way to propagate simulation attribute information from model entities onto meshes.
   It also provides a way to run external mesh creation tools on the model.